elasticio/professional-services-best-practices/professional-services-development-guide.md

 ## Component Development Definition of Done (CD-DoD)
 You can find the CD-DoD template in templates.md.
 It should be put into a GitHub issue so that each item could be checked and marked as Done.
 ### Component Development Process
-* All the branches if the repo should be checked (merged/deleted if possible) before starting development.
+* All the branches of the repo should be checked (merged/deleted if possible) before starting development.
 * Code is written and formatted in accordance with the [styling guide](#coding-style)
 * Code (incl. configs, test samples, environment variables etc.) MUST NOT contain any sensitive data like passwords, tokens, API keys etc.
 * Component logs does not contain any sensitive data (credentials, input/output requests, Environment variables)
 * Code is covered with unit tests
 * Component code is covered with integration tests (optional)
-* Triggers/actions comply with [OIH patterns](https://github.com/elasticio/Connectors/blob/master/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md)
+* Triggers/actions comply with [OIH patterns](https://github.com/elasticio/Connectors/blob/master/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md).
+Even though OIH is not alive anymore, it is still a best practice to follow
 * Documentation (README.md file in the Github) is 100% ready
 * Changelogs (CHANGELOG.md) are created/updated.
 We use [this format as a standard](https://github.com/facebook/react/blob/master/CHANGELOG.md)
 * `package.json` or `build.gradle` is updated: